 There are six classifications (five for Juniors) for outdoor shooting as shown to the right.

 In order to achieve one of the classifications you have to shoot three qualifying scores in the same outdoor season (for MB and GMB these must be at Record Status shoots).
 The score required for each classification depends on what bow you use, what round is being shot, your age and your gender.
-The tables (WILL BE) available on this site, grouped by bow type and age category.
+The Outdoor Classification tables available on this site, grouped by bow type and age category.
+Out door rounds are either Imperial or Metric.

 One other point to note: although you are welcome to use a higher class score in support of a lower classification, you can’t submit the same score twice.
 For example, an archer submits a 1st Class score and two 2nd Class scores in support of a claim for 2nd Class status.
 They can’t then use that same 1st Class score to support a later claim for 1st Class.
 Neither could they “swap out” a later 2nd Class score for their earlier 1st Class and reuse it - once it’s submitted it’s gone.